catashiro31/My_Code/README.md

 # !!
-DON'T COPPY MY CODE  !!
+DON'T COPY MY CODE  !!
 This exercise I did \
 Most of the Exercise is copied by me.